-requirements.
-Surgical face masks continue to be used in face to face interactions in WHACS, Maternal and Child Health and Immunisation as well as during First Aid incidents across Council facilities'
+Adhere to additional face mask requirements.
+Surgical face masks continue to be used in in WHACS, as well as during First Aid incidents across Council facilities.
+Maternal and Child Health and Immunisation currently provided with fit test recommend N95 varieties dependent on availability via DHHS and commercial sources.